OpenFreeEnergy/IndustryBenchmarks2024/industry_benchmarks/input_structures/prepared_structures/charge_annihilation_set/tyk2/PREPARATION_DETAILS.md

 # Run prepwizard
 # Changed residue type of NMA to NME and number to 1178 in the gui
 # all done for tyk2
+# removed ligand jmc_32neu to be able to have at least one charge transformation and no ligand with alternative protonation states.